 Successful leadership is not a question of how much you know, but rather how well you execute.
 Learn to diagnose a sales professional’s willingness & ability to perform against expectations.
 Understand when to direct, observe, coach, counsel, intervene, and collaborate.
 Recognize, intercept, and reverse unacceptable performance and ignite the fire within good performers using the results-producing models.
 Craft development plans to spur performance improvements.

 Many problems are purely perceptual, but dealing with problems can rapidly consume the time of a leader.
 Involving your people in the problem-solving process can have many benefits.
 Learn to prevent problem re-occurrences.
 Save time by avoiding upward delegation and improve customer satisfaction through responsiveness.

 Close the loop on developmental sessions by providing specific, prescriptive and actionable feedback to team members that will help them to improve their performance.
 Develop SMART feedback focused on behavior to detail desired performance.
 Retool current performance assessment forms to provide clearer, more actionable feedback.

 Through the use of realistic scenarios, you’ll choose the response to address performance deficiencies using the Problem-Solving model and Coaching and/or Counseling Model in role-plays.
 At the conclusion of this element, participating leaders will profile two individuals on their team and develop individualized action plans using SMART feedback.
 Expedite the skill acquisition process when you learn how to prepare for a coaching session and your role as leader in various coaching scenarios.
 Engage team members in productive ways of “out-of-balance” relationships where individuals may perceive imbalance when they have more tenure or work years experience than their manager.

-The program is brought to closure through a brief recap of the key management strategies.
+The leadership training program is brought to closure through a brief recap of the key management strategies.
 Learn about the prescriptive resources available to you to speed performance improvement.
 Commit to specific implementation plans for your team.